refatalsakka/code-challenge/README.md

 - Integrate OpenAPI on the frontend to streamline backend service usage.
 - add production environment and deploy it by using CI/CD

-#### Note for production:
+#### Note
-- the generate mercure keys (in .env) could be generated using Symfony command
+- the generate mercure keys (in .env) could be generated using Symfony command in the production for example
+- i did use the poll request rather than real time, but i did implement it to show it as example